IncrementalGreatness/incrementalgreatness.github.io/atlassian-privacy-policy.md

 **Last Updated:** December 2025

-Incremental Greatness ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and disclose information when you install and use our applications for the Atlassian Jira platform (the "App").
+Incremental Greatness ('we', 'our', or 'us') is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and disclose information when you install and use any of our software applications available on the Atlassian Marketplace (collectively, the 'Apps').

 ### 1. Architecture and Data Storage (Atlassian Forge)